Last Comic Standing: Season 8 (2014)

 (1) Joe Machi opposed Monroe Martin in Week 9's head-to-head elimination.
-Following their sets, the judges remarked that they were "blown away" by the performance of each comic, and could not agree on a winner.
+After their sets, the judges said that they were "blown away" by the performance of each comic, and could not agree on a winner.
 They asked each comic to perform two additional minutes, after which they still could not pick a winner.
 (Judge Russell Peters was heard shouting, "That solved nothing!")
-The comics were asked to return to the stage again and perform one final joke as a sudden-death showdown, after which Machi was announced as the winner.
+The comics performed a final joke in a sudden-death showdown, Machi won.

-Following the semi-finals, viewers were asked to vote for the "Comic Comeback", in which a dismissed comic can earn the chance to return and perform a set in the final episode of Season 8.
+After the semi-finals, viewers voted for the "Comic Comeback", in which a dismissed comic can earn the chance to return and perform a set in the final episode of Season 8.
 Alingon Mitra beat out the 5 other dismissed contestants to become the Comic Comeback winner.
 He performed a set in the season finale on August 14.